This is the multi-page printable view of this section. Click here to print.

 4. In the confirmation popup, click the Confirm button to complete.

-To manage tool operators, follow these steps:
+To manage tool operators, follow the steps below.

 1. Tool Details page, click the Tool Operator tab.